francisrigor96/fjzr.github.io/README.txt

-I downloaded pre-built files from html5up.net and modified the files to my liking.
+I downloaded pre-built files from html5up.net and modified index.html to my liking.
 Original README file that came from the download is below.

 -Francis